BillyGeros94/SQL/README.md

 - **Project 1: Football Scout Database**

-    In this project, we assumed the role of a scout for an English League One football team, aiming to analyze a dataset of football players to identify potential signings that align with the team's playing style and specific needs.
-We focused on assembling a squad capable of fast, dynamic, and vertical football, emphasizing attributes such as speed, dribbling, and technical skills.

-    We outlined the positions we needed to fill: a right back, two center backs, a defensive midfielder, a central midfielder, a winger, and a forward.
-Each position came with specific criteria, including age restrictions and financial constraints on wages and transfer values.
-We also identified key performance metrics that matched our tactical philosophy.

-    For the right wing back, we targeted players based on distance covered, speed, crossing accuracy, and assists.
-Our SQL query enabled us to filter candidates effectively, allowing us to find a well-rounded player for both defensive and attacking roles.
-For the center backs, we emphasized height and defensive skills, requiring players over 1.85 meters with strong stats in tackles and interceptions.

-    In the defensive midfielder search, we focused on work rate and defensive actions, allowing for shorter players who excel in those metrics.
-For the central midfielder, we sought a creative risk-taker who could provide key passes despite potentially lower passing accuracy.
-The winger query prioritized goal-scoring and dribbling abilities, while the forward search aimed to find a player skilled in both scoring and playmaking.
+    In this project, we operated as a football scout, leveraging a comprehensive player dataset to identify potential signings that would meet the specific needs of our club.
+We began by thoroughly exploring the data to understand the available player attributes and performance metrics.
+This initial step was crucial for tailoring our queries to find players who not only fit within our financial constraints but also aligned with the tactical style we wished to implement on the pitch.

+    For each key position we aimed to fill—Right Wing Back, two Centre Backs, a Defensive Midfielder, a Central Midfielder, a Winger, and a Forward—we established clear criteria that focused on both defensive and offensive contributions.
+For the Right Wing Back, we prioritized players who demonstrated exceptional pace and covered significant distances, alongside strong defensive metrics such as tackles won and interceptions.
+We also looked for good attacking output, assessing metrics like crossing accuracy and assists.
+The SQL query we crafted enabled us to filter for candidates who excelled in these areas, ensuring we identified the best options.

+    When searching for Centre Backs, we emphasized physical attributes, particularly height, requiring players to be over 6 feet tall.
+We also prioritized defensive solidity, looking for metrics that demonstrated dominance in aerial duels, along with solid passing abilities.
+This systematic approach allowed us to pinpoint strong, effective defenders who could not only protect the backline but also contribute to build-up play.

+    For the Defensive Midfielder, our focus was on players who could cover large areas of the pitch while excelling in defensive metrics like tackles and interceptions.
+We required strong passing abilities to ensure they could effectively distribute the ball and maintain possession.
+Similarly, when scouting for a Central Midfielder, we sought a creative risk- taker, someone who could play vertically and provide key passes despite possibly having lower passing accuracy.
+This creative approach was critical for enhancing our attacking play.

+    In our search for a Winger, we looked for players who could score goals and create chances through dribbling and passing.
+Key performance metrics such as goals, expected goals, assists, and key passes guided our selection process, allowing us to find wingers who would fit seamlessly into our attacking strategy.
+Finally, for the Forward position, we aimed to identify players with a blend of playmaking and goal-scoring abilities, ensuring they could contribute to both aspects of our attack.

-    Overall, this project highlighted a systematic approach to data-driven player scouting.
-By clearly defining our needs and crafting targeted SQL queries, we were able to compile a list of potential signings that fit within our budget and aligned with the team's tactical goals, ultimately supporting informed decision-making in the transfer market.
+    Overall, this project showcased a comprehensive methodology that integrated clear positional needs with data-driven analysis.
+By utilizing targeted SQL queries, we systematically identified players who not only fit our financial limitations but also enhanced our tactical philosophy.
+This structured approach to scouting will support informed decision-making in the transfer market, enabling us to build a competitive and cohesive squad for the upcoming season.

 - **Project 2: Covid 19 Database**